 - Food Safety – The Food Share trains and monitors all member agencies to ensure compliance with all applicable safe food handling practices and policies.
-We are a U.S. Department of Agriculture and Oregon Department of Agriculture inspected facility.
+We are a U.S. Food and Drug Administration (FDA) and Oregon Department of Agriculture (ODA) inspected facility.

 - Integrity – We never sell, trade or barter food donations.

 In addition to donating food, there are many other ways to partner with us to help fight hunger.
 We need to move, repack, and store nearly every food donation we receive.

 - Donate trucking – Talk to us about back-haul and LTL opportunities.

 - Donate boxes and packaging – Boxes are especially needed.
 We also need bags, poly film, jugs, bottles, totes, barrels, pallets and just about any other food-safe container that can be used to pack and move food.

 - Donate processing – Help us add value to bulk donated ingredients by donating or discounting your excess capacity.